 The policies and procedures set out in this handbook apply to all employees unless otherwise indicated.
 They do not form part of the terms of your contract with us, which are provided to you separately.
-Your contract sets out your job title, hours and place of work, probationary period, salary, holidays and holiday pay, sickness absence reporting procedure and sick pay, your entitlement to and obligation to give notice to terminate your contract and the duties of confidentiality and restrictions that continue to apply after the termination of your contract
+Your contract sets out your job title, main rights and obligations of the parties, hours and place of work, probationary period, salary, holidays and holiday pay, sickness absence reporting procedure and sick pay, your entitlement to and obligation to give notice to terminate your contract and the duties of confidentiality and restrictions that continue to apply after the termination of your contract.